Gexkill/sweng2/CI/buglist.md

 ## Bugs that I found with my nose

-  - eventListenerStop: while can be replaced with foreach.
-  - alternateResourcesStart: unnecessary array for vararg ( 5625 )
   - loadOnStartup: parameter "children" declared in C-style array ( 5708 )
-  - contextListenerStop: it's more readable to use an iterator or to build a new list and reverse it.
   - addEnvironment: never used
   - addResource: never used
   - addResourceLink: never used